Fancy something a little different this season? SportUNE are excited to announce Oztag will again be a part of our community sport offerings.

 Oztag branded shorts or tights must be worn in this competition.

-You are able to purchase the Oztag shorts or tights when you register as a player.
+Approved League Tag shorts are also acceptable (such as Uralla Tigers shorts or similar).
+You can purchase the Oztag shorts or tights when you register as a player.
 Alternatively, you can pop into SportUNE and place an order over the counter.

 All orders can be collected from SportUNE’s front counter.